mahatoarpan/Interview_prep/java.md

 4. Lazy evaluation for performance - Stream operations are lazy.
 Intermediate operations (map, filter) are not execulted until a terminal operation (collect, forEach) is called.
 This helps optimize performance.

 ### Can a stream be reused?
 Why or why not?
-No, a strean ub Hava cabbit ve reysed ibce a terminal operation has been executed.
+No, a stream cannot be reused if a terminal operation has been executed.
 After you perform a terminal operation (like collect(), forEach(), reduce()), the stream is considered consumed and closed.
 If you try to use it again, Java will throw an `IllegalStateException`.

 Streams cannot be reused because:
 1. Streams represent a pipeline of data - Once data has flowed through the pipeline and reached a terminal operation, the pipeline is finished.